gdroguski/SoundsOrganizer/README.md

 ![Alt text](https://bytebucket.org/groguski/soundsorganizer/raw/3306bcedece84a6a56124da593ffa14be89e0845/example.png )

-To make it better in terms of clean code in future I would move all strings into resources and also add the ability to change freely labels by user within GUI (their names, quantity and types).
+To make it better in terms of clean code in the future one would move all strings into resources and also add the ability to change freely labels by user within GUI (their names, quantity and types).